duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 ### General Windowed Aggregation

 The biggest drawback of segment trees is the need to manage a potentially large number of intermediate states.
-For the simple states used for standard aggregates like `SUM`, this is not a problem because the states are small, the tree keeps the number of states logarithmically low, and the state used to compute each value is also cheap.
+For the simple states used for standard distributive aggregates like `SUM`, this is not a problem because the states are small, the tree keeps the number of states logarithmically low, and the state used to compute each value is also cheap.